 Another way to save time during exams is to stop guessing.
 Often it is observed that test-takers after marking their answer spend a few seconds in a dilemma whether they have selected the right option or not.
 It may not seem that 10 seconds matters much, but you have to think of the cumulative effect of doing this time after time across the whole test.
 Spending 10 unnecessary seconds on 31 questions adds up to 5 minutes of wasted time.
 This can certainly be avoided unless you are certain of what techniques to use to eliminate incorrect answers.
 While guessing may seem like the easier option it always doesn’t work out in your favour if you don’t use the appropriate strategies.
 Once you have finished answering the question it is not wise to dwell on the same since as mentioned earlier you may end up losing precious time during the exam.
 One way to ensure that you have chosen the correct answer in the event that you aren’t aware of the question in the exam is to use the process of elimination.
 Next you could also use the option to choose the longest answers since most creators of the exam try to mention answers which are correct in every aspect they tend to give all details in the correct option.
 So if you see a relatively longer answer than the others, then chances are that it is the correct one.

-- Let Go of Questions that Are Too Hard
+Let Go of Questions that Are Too Hard:

-- Focus on Mastery
+Focus on Mastery:

-Byjus will be glad to help you in your GMAT preparation journey.
-You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
-You can write to us at email@example.com.
+BYJU’S will be glad to help you in your GMAT preparation journey.
+You can ask for any assistance related to GMAT and MBA from us by calling at 088845 44444, or you can write to us at email@example.com.